sagold/handlebars-webpack-plugin/README.md

 {
     /**
      * Modify the default output path of each entry-template
      * @param {String} filepath     - the source of the template
      * @param {String} outputTemplate - the filepath template defined in `output`
+     * @param {String} rootFolder   - the filepaths rootFolder
      * @return {String} final path, where the rendered html-file should be saved */
-    getTargetFilepath: function getTargetFilepath(filepath, outputTemplate) {
+    getTargetFilepath: function getTargetFilepath(filepath, outputTemplate, rootFolder) {
         const fileName = path.basename(filepath).replace(path.extname(filepath), "");
         return outputTemplate.replace("[name]", fileName);
     };